-Certain medications for fungal infections like ketoconazole, itraconazole, posaconazole, voriconazole
+Certain medications for fungal infections, such as itraconazole, ketoconazole, posaconazole, voriconazole

 This medication may also interact with the following:

-Certain medications for blood pressure or heart disease like amlodipine, diltiazem, verapamil
+Certain medications for blood pressure or heart disease, such as amlodipine, diltiazem, verapamil

-Certain medications for irregular heart beat like amiodarone and dronedarone
+Certain medications for irregular heart beat, such as amiodarone or dronedarone

 What side effects may I notice from receiving this medication?

 Side effects that you should report to your care team as soon as possible:

 Allergic reactions—skin rash, itching, hives, swelling of the face, lips, tongue, or throat